CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-faqs.md

 **Q: How many connections can I create?**

 **A:** An Exchange may contain multiple instances of several Endpoint types.
 Specifically, an Exchange can connect to an unlimited number of Colocated and Managed Hosting environments and customer owned devices in any of the metro areas that Network Exchange is available.
-The exception to this is that only one CenturyLink Cloud Endpoint is allowed per account at each location Network Exchange is available.
+The exception to this is that only one Lumen Cloud Endpoint is allowed per account at each location Network Exchange is available.
 Additionally, the customer may create multiple exchanges at each location.

 **Q: What is an “Exchange”?**